CREESTL/NanoTrade/README.md

 After the contracts get deployed you can find their _addresses_ and code verification _URLs_ in the `deployOutput.json` file.
 Note that this file only refreshes the addresses of contracts that have been successfully deployed (or _redeployed_).
 If you deploy only a single contract then its address will get updated and all other addresses will remain untouched and will link to "old" contracts.
 You have to provide these wallets with real/test tokens in order to _call contracts' methods_ from them.
+Please, __do not__ write anything to `deployOutput.json` file yourself!
+It is a read-only file.

 Please note that all deployed contracts __are verified__ on [Etherscan](https://etherscan.io/) or [Polygonscan](https://mumbai.polygonscan.com/)